International Journal For Multidisciplinary Research

 A Widely Indexed Open Access Peer Reviewed Multidisciplinary Bi-monthly Scholarly International Journal

-Call for Paper Volume 7, Issue 3 (May-June 2025) Submit your research before last 3 days of June to publish your research paper in the issue of May-June.
+Call for Paper Volume 8, Issue 1 (January-February 2026) Submit your research before last 3 days of February to publish your research paper in the issue of January-February.

 LINE OF CONFLICT: RETHINKING BORDER SECURITY IN INDIA AFTER THE 2025 PAHALGAM ATTACK